moka-guys/mokabed/Bedmaker/Pan5347/Pan5347_Logfile.md

 ## Pan5347
 CP205 Whole Capture BED file (build37) for coverage and variant calling

-This BEDfile replaces Pan5346; during validation, Michael Mitchel asked to add these 4 5' UTR regions into small variant bed files.
+This BEDfile replaces Pan5346; during validation, Michael Mitchell asked to add four 5' UTR regions into small variant bed files.
 Michael Yau asked to remove a region in DMD gene, therefore BEDfiles need to be remade.

-The following changes were done in existing Pan5346 databed and sambamba bed files.
+The following changes were done in existing Pan5346 data bed and sambamba bed files.
 Since the Pannumber of the bed files need updating, the changes done on existing Pan5346 were copied to a new branch "Pan5347"

 ## manual adding for 5UTR regions to data bed
 Michael Mitchel asked to add these 4 regions into small variant bed files